jeysonj2/laravel-base-proyect/Pending.md

 # Pending Tasks

-- add lint and format to PHP code
 - Deploy in Github pages
 - make the email address verification feature optional through an environment variable
 - if the email address verification option is active, then the user cannot log in if the email has not been verified within a 24-hour period